 “Twenty years,” she replied.

-She wanted us to stay longer.
-But it was getting late and we were far from home.
+She wanted for us to stay longer.
+However, it was getting late and we were far from home.

 “Layo pa kaayo ang Cebu, la”, I reasoned.
 “Mubalik ra lagi mi diri sa Asturias para mubisita nimo”.
 I kissed her cheek.
-She held me close.
+Then, she held me close.
 “Basin dili na ta magkita balik (We might not see each other again)”, she said.
 There were tears in her eyes.